ZcashFoundation/frost/README.md

 Rust implementations of ['Two-Round Threshold Schnorr Signatures with FROST'](https://datatracker.ietf.org/doc/draft-irtf-cfrg-frost/).

+Unlike signatures in a single-party setting, threshold signatures require cooperation among a threshold number of signers, each holding a share of a common private key.
+The security of threshold schemes in general assume that an adversary can corrupt strictly fewer than a threshold number of participants.

+['Two-Round Threshold Schnorr Signatures with FROST'](https://datatracker.ietf.org/doc/draft-irtf-cfrg-frost/) presents a variant of a Flexible Round-Optimized Schnorr Threshold (FROST) signature scheme originally defined in [FROST20](https://eprint.iacr.org/2020/852.pdf).
+FROST reduces network overhead during threshold signing operations while employing a novel technique to protect against forgery attacks applicable to prior Schnorr-based threshold signature constructions.
+This variant of FROST requires two rounds to compute a signature, and implements signing efficiency improvements described by [Schnorr21](https://eprint.iacr.org/2021/1375.pdf).
+Single-round signing with FROST is not implemented here.

 ## Status ⚠

 The FROST specification is not yet finalized, and this codebase has not yet been audited or